pavankpdev/Shoppy/README.md

 #### Below command is for the contributor only
 ### Switch to your assigned branch

-- `git branch -b <your branch name>`    ---> run this command when you're setting up the app for the first time.
+- `git branch <your branch name>`    ---> run this command when you're setting up the app for the first time.

 - `git checkout <your branch name>`